Ameerusa86/MoneyMind/docs/payment-workflow.md

 - **Refund Metadata**: `{ refundFor: expenseId, originalAmount: number, partial: boolean }`
 - **Transaction Keys**: Deterministic hash prevents duplicate imports
 - **Balance Impact**: Payments reduce debt account balances (credit/loan)
+- **Opening vs Current Balance**: `account.balance` is the opening (baseline) balance before any transactions.
+The real-time/current balance is computed by replaying all transactions.
+A purchase (expense) followed by a full refund (payment) will bring the current balance back to the opening balance, so both columns may match.
+Differences appear only when net activity since opening changes the balance.